outbrain/GomJabbar/docs/about.md

     (Litany Against Fear - Frank Herbert - Dune)
 ```

-Se we started a series of chats with the teams, in order to understand what was bothering them, and found ways to mitigate it.
+So we started a series of chats with the teams, in order to understand what was bothering them, and found ways to mitigate it.
 So here goes:

 * There's an obvious need to avoid unnecessary damage.